 Court Records are public records.
 These records include a case file that includes a docket and all of the documents and filings filed in your case.
 You are able to access the court records online, or at Clerk of Court office in the county where the case was filed.

 Each state maintains records of their state citizen’s criminal background.
 These state databases are all linked and you can track criminal backgrounds from any other state.
-Go to county courthouse and check in person, or check online.
+Go to county courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that the crime was in a different state entirely, you might have to pay a fee for a more intensive search.

 - DUI or DWI.